 - Byronic Hero: Dalton's version of Bond, while still charismatic, was also dark and brooding, emotionally sensitive and conflicted and moody, even bipolar, intensely self-critical regarding his job, introspective,cynical, world-weary, and jaded, yet extremely passionate, with strong personal beliefs which are usually in conflict with the values of his job.
 Helped by the fact that Dalton has also played Rochester in a 1983 miniseries version of Jane Eyre.

 - The Charmer: Oddly, not as much of a Chick Magnet as his predecessors.
 To compensate, however, he tends to form closer attachments with women than the previous iterations.

 - Cool Car: Aston Martin V8 Vantage Volante in The Living Daylights.
 It comes with machine guns, a rocket-launcher, wheel lasers, a snowmobile conversion and most famously, a giant rocket booster.

-- Darker and Edgier: Differed very much from Roger Moore's version; to some extent, he's still the darkest version of the character.
+- Darker and Edgier: Differed very much from Roger Moore's version, and to some extent, he's still the darkest version of the character.

-- Grand Romantic Gesture: Perhaps not especially 'grand' compared to most romantic heroes, but when compared to the previous (and later) versions Dalton's Bond has a bit of a knack for sweet romantic gestures towards his Bond girls:
+- When compared to the previous (and later) versions Dalton's Bond has a bit of a knack for sweet romantic gestures towards his Bond girls.